NAMM 2020: the big stories from the greatest music gear show on Earth

 - Apogee: Apogee has announced Symphony Desktop, a DSP-toting 10-in/14-out audio interface that promises to blend the sound quality of the existing Symphony I/O MkII with the simplicity of its more affordable Duet and Quartet interfaces.

 - Arturia: Arturia has announced the latest addition to its controller range, the KeyStep Pro - a 37-key MIDI keyboard equipped with a multitrack sequencer and plenty of I/O options.
-It's also added a new 88-note model to its KeyLab Essential range of MIDI controller keyboards.
+It's also added a new 88-note model to its KeyLab Essential range of MIDI controller keyboards and given the characterful MicroFreak digital synth a v2 firmware update that adds a host of new features and improvements.

 - Moog: We first got word that Moog might have a new synth on the way thanks to a leak back in December, and now the US synth icon has confirmed the arrival of its latest, the Subsequent 25.
 As its name suggests, this new instrument shares a lineage with Moog’s Subsequent 37 and its predecessor the Sub 37, although its closest relative is 2013’s Sub Phatty, which it replaces in Moog’s line-up.